Towa no Quon: Seiran

-The commander of Custos, a cold-hearted man who claims that the capture and killing of larva is for the sake of order.
-However, Kamishiro is actually a Larva who can take the powers of others as his own, and he decided to abuse his power for world domination.
-In Chapter 6, he absorbed a portion of Towa's powers and tried to turn all the humans in the facility into larva.
-He was defeated by Quon when Towa overloaded Quon's powers, and lost all of his abilities due to overuse and Quon's pressure in the fight.
+The commander of Seiran, a cold-hearted man who claims that the capture and killing of Seed is for the sake of order.
+However, Kagurazaka is actually a Seed who can take the powers of others as his own, and he decided to abuse his power for world domination.
+In Chapter 6, he absorbed a portion of Shiva's powers and tried to turn all the humans in the facility into seed.
+He was defeated by Agni when Shiva overloaded Agni's powers, and lost all of his abilities due to overuse and Agni's pressure in the fight.